The darbouka drum

 Click here to download my darbouka loops package.

-Click here for some free percussion loops and samples (including darbouka).
+Click here for some free percussion and drum loops (including darbouka).